Crypt of the NecroDancer: Gameplay

-Crypt of the NecroDancer is a top-down 2D roguelike rhythm game in which the player controls one of a selection of characters to explore several levels of an underground dungeon that are procedurally generated, similar to roguelike games.
+Crypt of the NecroDancer is a top-down 2D game in which the player controls one of a selection of characters to explore several levels of an underground dungeon that are procedurally generated, similar to roguelike games.

 Players can manipulate their character by using either a dance pad, a keyboard, or a gamepad.
 Unlike traditional roguelikes, the player can only have their character move or attack if they perform the action on the beat of the music.
 Enemies drop coins when killed, and killing successive enemies without taking damage or missing a beat increases a coin-scoring multiplier.
 Failure to match the beat does not directly harm the character in most situations, but does reset the scoring multiplier and may cause the character to be harmed by a nearby monster if they are in their attack path.
 The character can also be harmed by moving into a monster's path.
 When the character's health meter empties, the game is over.
 Monsters move according to predetermined patterns that the player must learn to attack and avoid damage; skeletons, for example, target the player directly, but only move and attack on every other beat.

 As the player explores, they will collect new weapons, armor, usable items, and treasure; the player's inventory is automatically managed by the game.
 Defeating monsters yields several coins that can be used to purchase items from shops within the dungeon.
 Some diamonds are used for purchasing permanent enhancements to the character's abilities in the game's lobby.
 The dungeon is divided into four zones of four levels each.
 The first three levels of each zone require the player to find the exit and defeat a mini-boss to unlock it; the fourth level is a larger boss character that must be defeated to progress further.
-Also, the player is limited to the length of the song to complete the level; when the song ends, they are automatically sent to the next level through a trapdoor, possibly landing them close to powerful enemies.
+Also, the player is limited to the length of the song to complete the level; when the song ends, they are automatically sent to the next level through a trapdoor, landing them close to powerful enemies if the boss from the previous floor hadn't been defeated.